Sigiriya: Water gardens

 The water gardens are in the central section of the western precinct.
 Three principal gardens are found here.
 The first garden consists of a plot surrounded by water.
 It is connected to the main precinct using four causeways, with gateways placed at the head of each causeway.

 The second contains two long, deep pools set on either side of the path.
 Two shallow, serpentine streams lead to these pools.
 Fountains made of circular limestone plates are placed here.
 Underground water conduits supply water to these fountains which are still functional, especially during the rainy season.
 Two large islands are located on either side of the second water garden.
 Summer palaces are built on the flattened surfaces of these islands.
 Two more islands are located farther to the north and the south.
 These islands are built in a manner similar to the island in the first water garden.

 The third garden is situated on a higher level than the other two.
 It contains a large, octagonal pool with a raised podium on its northeast corner.
 The large brick and stone wall of the citadel is on the eastern edge of this garden.

 The water gardens are built symmetrically on an east–west axis.
 The outer moat connects them on the west and the large artificial lake to the south of the Sigiriya rock.
 All the pools are also interlinked using an underground conduit network fed by the lake, and connected to the moats.
 A miniature water garden is located to the west of the first water garden, consisting of several small pools and watercourses.
 This recently discovered smaller garden appears to have been built after the Kashyapan period, possibly between the 10th and 13th centuries.

 Boulder gardens

+Carved stone seat in boulder gardens.

 The boulder gardens consist of several large boulders linked by winding pathways.
 The gardens extend from the northern slopes to the southern slopes of the hills at the foot of Sigiris rock.
 Most of these boulders had a building or pavilion upon them; there are cuttings that were used as footings for brick walls and beams.
 They used to be pushed off from the top to attack enemies when they approached.